 For the moment, no one outside the Justice Department appears to know who the FBI's white knight is.
 A great deal of speculation centers on Cellebrite — an Israel-based forensics firm that says it does business with thousands of law enforcement and intelligence agencies, militaries and governments in more than 90 countries — though it remains one of several possible candidates.
 A company spokesman declined to comment.

 Cellebrite, founded in 1999, has contracts with the FBI dating back to at least 2013.
-It signed a separate $15.3 million deal with the FBI on Monday, according to government records.
 The firm makes devices that allow law enforcement to extract and decode data such as contacts, pictures and text messages from more than 15,000 kinds of smartphones and other mobile devices.

 It also makes commercial products that companies can use to help their customers transfer data from old phones to new ones.
 Apple even uses Cellebrite devices in some of its stores.